 The course introduces students to the concepts and principles in the Canadian Auditing Standards (CAS) and prepares students for work in the profession.
-Topics include the nature of assurance services, the regulatory framework for auditors, the audit planning and risk assessment process, the execution of the audit procedures and the audit reporting process.
+Topics include the nature of assurance services, the regulatory framework for auditors, the audit planning and risk assessment process, the execution of the audit procedures including the use of audit data analytics and the audit reporting process.
 This is a course in audit and assurance which fulfills the entrance requirements for the Chartered Professional Accountant designation.

 ACCG 5110 Financial Accounting or FMGT 1100/1105 Introductory Accounting I (with a final grade of 60% or greater) and FMGT 2100/2105 Introductory Accounting 2 (with a final grade of 60% or greater).

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

 Upon successfully completing this course, the student will be able to: